 At least for the DGP considered here, the LP-C implementation of SP-IV consistently generates lower bias than 2SLS, while it has similar or smaller variance.
 The VAR implementation yields further reductions in bias in our setting, but generally also has slightly higher variance.
-That the VAR implementation has smaller bias but greater variance may be surprising given the bias-variance trade-off between VARs and LPs for the estimation of IRFs.11 However, the SP-IV estimators are not IRFs, but relationships between IRFs.
+That the VAR implementation has smaller bias but greater variance may be surprising given the bias-variance trade-off between VARs and LPs for the estimation of IRFs, see Li et al. (2021).12 However, SP-IV does not estimate IRFs, but relationships between IRFs.
 Biases and covariances across IRFs can have offsetting or reinforcing effects on the bias and variance of the SP-IV estimators.
-The relative bias-variance properties of the LP-C and VAR implementations of SP-IV are likely application-specific.
+The balance of these effects, however, is likely to be application-specific.